Activity coefficient: Ionic solutions

 The prevailing view that single ion activity coefficients are unmeasurable independently, or perhaps even physically meaningless, has its roots in the work of Guggenheim in the late 1920s.
 In this view, the partitioning of the physical electrochemical potentials into an activity contribution and a Galvani potential contribution is arbitrary, thus nonidealities in ion activities can be remapped to nonidealities in Galvani potential and vice versa.
-Nevertheless, certain products of activities (such as $\gamma_\pm$) reflect a charge-neutral stoichiometry that is anyway insensitive to this partitioning, so these products are physically meaningful even if the single-ion activities are not.
-However, chemists have never been able to give up the idea of single ion activities, and by implication single ion activity coefficients.
+Nevertheless, certain products of activities (such as $\gamma_\pm$) reflect a charge-neutral stoichiometry that is insensitive to this partitioning, so these products are physically meaningful even if the single-ion activities are not.
+However, chemists have never given up the idea of single ion activities, and by implication single ion activity coefficients.
 For example, pH is defined as the negative logarithm of the hydrogen ion activity.
 If the prevailing view on the physical meaning and measurability of single ion activities is correct then defining pH as the negative logarithm of the hydrogen ion activity places the quantity squarely in the unmeasurable category.
 Recognizing this logical difficulty, International Union of Pure and Applied Chemistry (IUPAC) states that the activity-based definition of pH is a notional definition only.
 Despite the prevailing negative view on the measurability of single ion coefficients, the concept of single ion activities continues to be discussed in the literature.